At a Glance

-Sometimes, just listening to a user describe their experience can let you know if they're really the right fit.
+Sometimes, just listening to a user describe their experience can let you know if they're the right fit.

 One of the most common kinds of screener questions that researchers use is capturing users' level of familiarity with a product or a brand.
 Sometimes they need fresh users to test out a new tutorial for their app.
 Other times they are looking for insight from their most frequent users.

-In those cases, it may be wise to create two screeners: one to confirm that they purchase items online/have an upcoming trip, and then a follow-up screener to determine time frames.
+In those cases, it may be wise to create two screeners: one to confirm that they purchase items online/have an upcoming trip and then a follow-up screener to determine time frames.

 Another occasion when multiple screeners might be needed to reveal a single characteristic would be when you need users within a particular occupation.